 The theoretical framework is a summary of your theory regarding a particular problem that is developed through a review of previously tested knowledge of the variables involved.
-It identifies a plan for investigation and interpretation of the findings.
-It involves a well-supported rationale and is organized in a manner that helps the reader understand and assess your perspective.
+It outlines a clear plan for investigating and interpreting the findings.
+Moreover, it involves a well-supported rationale and is organized in a way that enables the reader to understand and assess your perspective effectively.
 The purpose is to demonstrate that the relationships you propose are not based on your personal instincts or guesses, but rather formed from facts obtained from authors of previous research.

-The development of the theoretical framework helps to clarify your implicit theory in a manner that is more clearly defined.
-It helps you to consider other possible frameworks and to reduce biases that may sway your interpretation.
-As you develop your theoretical framework you will consider alternative theories that might challenge your perspective.
-You will also consider the limitations associated with your theory, and quite possibly, that your problem could be better understood by other theoretical frameworks.
+The development of the theoretical framework helps clarify your implicit theory, making it more clearly defined.
+Moreover, it encourages you to consider other possible frameworks, thus reducing biases that may sway your interpretation.
+As you continue to develop your theoretical framework, you will also consider alternative theories that could challenge your perspective.
+Additionally, you will evaluate the limitations of your theory and acknowledge that other theoretical frameworks might provide a better understanding of the problem at hand.

-The theoretical framework is how you conceptualize the nature of your research problem, its basis and the analysis you will choose to investigate that problem.
-This framework determines how you perceive, make sense of, and interpret your data.
-Explanation of the theoretical framework helps the reader understand your perspective and context.
+The theoretical framework, in essence, shapes how you conceptualize the nature of your research problem, its foundation, and the analysis you will choose to investigate it.
+As a result, this framework determines how you perceive, make sense of, and interpret your data.
+Furthermore, providing an explanation of the theoretical framework helps the reader better understand your perspective and the context in which the research is situated.

 Schedule a time to speak with an expert using the calendar below.